Mitajoshi/NoSQL-challenge/README.md

 I was able to successfully update the database to insert a new document as well as change the datatypes of certain fields in all the documents in the collection.

 I was able to perform exploratory analysis on the collection by examining different aspects of the data stored in the documents in the collection.
-After obtaining the results to different queries based on the data of interest, I was able to capture the resutlts in Panda Data Frames to match the desired outputs.
+After obtaining the results to different queries based on the data of interest, I was able to capture the results in Panda Data Frames to match the desired outputs.